Section 8: Variances & Appeals

 You may petition the CRC for a variance to undertake a project that is prohibited by CAMA or the CRC's development standards.
 Applying for a variance means that you recognize the legal restrictions as valid, but request an exception to the restrictions because of hardships resulting from unusual conditions.
 You must have received a permit decision before you can seek a variance.

 To apply for a variance, you must file a petition for a variance with the Division of Coastal Management Director and the State Attorney General's Office on a standard form, which must be accompanied by additional information on the nature of the project and the reasons for requesting a variance.
-The petition must be received four weeks before the next scheduled CRC meeting for it to be eligible to be heard at that meeting.
-However, the CRC may wait until the second meeting following the variance request before hearing it.
+The petition must be received six weeks before the next scheduled CRC meeting for it to be eligible to be heard at that meeting.

 To be granted a variance, you must show that: